-digs Philosophy deep and systematically into such questions.
-'Critical the examination' is essence ofphilosophical method.
+Philosophy digs deep and systematically into such questions.
+'Critical examination' the is essence of philosophical method.
 To examine is to weigh and understand an opinion, a thought or an idea presented to us by posing multi-dimensional queries, without accepting it blindly.
 In order to examine democracy, for example, one must look into its meaning, nature, types, history etc. Philosophy conducts such examination by analyzing concepts.
-It means, it studies various facets of the concept and their interrelations.
+Meaning, it studies various facets of the concept and their interrelations.
 The concept of Democracy involves 'concept of government' and 'people'.
 So in order to understand the concept of democracy one must ask what exactly do 'people' comprise of?
 What is 'government'?
 What is 'State?'
 One must study what, 'government of the people' actually means.